ochrons/ochrons.github.io/scala-js-website/doc/sjs_for_js/es6_to_scala_part1.md

 {% endcolumn %}
 {% endcolumns %}

+The code above also serves as an example for _string interpolation_ (in Scala) and _template strings_ (in ES6).
+Both make it easier to construct strings using variables or function calls.
+In Scala you don't need to enclose the variable in {} if it's just a simple variable name.
+For more complex cases you'll need to use the `s"Length = ${data.length}"` syntax.

 Finally the `match` construct provides _pattern matching_ capabilities in Scala.
 Pattern matching is a complex topic covered in more detail in the advanced section of this article, so here we just focus on the simple use cases like replacing JavaScript `switch`/`case` with it.